illdynamics/qonqrete/DOCUMENTATION.md

     *   Parses the `run` command and any additional flags.
     *   Verifies that `OPENAI_API_KEY` and `GOOGLE_API_KEY` are exported in the shell.
     *   Reads the `VERSION` file and exports it as `QONQ_VERSION`.
-    *   Creates a unique timestamped run directory inside `worqspace/`.
-    *   Copies configuration files and the initial `tasq.md` into this new run directory.
     *   Constructs the `docker run` or `msb run` command, mounting volumes and passing API keys.
 3.  **`qrane.py` (Inside the Container)**:
+    *   The orchestrator starts.
+    *   **Sqrapyard Initialization**: It checks the `worqspace/sqrapyard` directory.
+If it contains files, they are copied to `worqspace/qodeyard`.
+If `sqrapyard/tasq.md` exists, it's copied to become the initial tasq for the first cycle.
-    *   The orchestrator starts, determines UI mode (TUI/headless), and enters the main `cyQle` loop.
+    *   It determines UI mode (TUI/headless) and enters the main `cyQle` loop.
 4.  **The `cyQle` Loop**:
     *   The `Qrane` dynamically loads the agent pipeline from `pipeline_config.yaml`.
     *   It executes each agent in sequence, passing the correct input/output paths.